xescuder/xescuder-personalsite/content/home.md

     when: '(2014 – 2016)'
     description: >-

-        Technical Manager and Full Stack Developer of EuroStockScreener, a tool for non professional investors and traders to search and find best stocks, and test his strategy in the past
+        Technical Manager and Full Stack Developer of EuroStockScreener, a tool for non professional investors and traders to search and find best stocks, and test their strategy in the past

 skills_title: 'Skills'